 1. Cut the butter into small pieces.

 To soften your butter quickly, the best way is to increase the surface area of the butter, making it soften in a fraction of the time.
 Use a sharp knife and cut the butter into small cubes and let sit for about 10 minutes.
 The butter should be relatively softer than before.

 This one is so much fun to do!
 Place your stick of butter into a plastic bag ( or even between two pieces of wax paper, and thwack the butter with a rolling pin.
 You could even roll the butter with the rolling pin but hitting it is just more fun.

 This trick is actually pretty easy to execute.
 For perfectly softened butter, place a stick (still in the wrapper) on top of your oven while it is preheating.
 After ten minutes the residual heat from the oven should have softened it.

 4. Grate it.

-Not only does this trick help with softening butter, it's also a great way to cut small pieces of cold butter into flour to make a pie crust.
-Using your box grater, quickly grate the butter into a glass bowl .
+Not only does this trick help with softening butter, but it's also a great way to cut small pieces of cold butter into flour to make a pie crust.
+Using your box grater, quickly grate the butter into a glass bowl.
 The surface area around the butter pieces will be so large that the butter practically softens immediately.

 5. Warm the bowl.

-Finally, this trick is pretty genius.
-Fill large metal bowl with warm water (think really hot) and let it sit for about thirty seconds.
+This trick is pretty genius.
+Fill a large metal bowl or glass measuring cup with warm water (think really hot) and let it sit for about thirty seconds.
 Dump the water out of the bowl and place the bowl upside down over the butter for about 5 minutes.
-The heat from the bowl should softened the butter just right.
+The heat from the bowl should soften the butter just right.